 Before we jump into the details, it’s helpful to define a few geographical terms that you’ll hear thrown around – and often confused – when planning your Denali National Park itinerary.

 - Denali is the mountain, formerly called Mt.
 McKinley.
 If someone says “Denali” they usually mean either the mountain specifically (e.g. “Denali is out today!”), or – colloquially – the entire region of Denali (e.g. “I’m going to Anchorage, Denali, and Fairbanks.”)

-- Denali Park is the census designated area where people live on the eastern border of Denali National Park.
+- Denali Park is the census-designated area where people live on the eastern border of Denali National Park.
 It is not a town, but covers a 30-mile stretch of the Parks Highway.
-Within Denali National Park, the main area that people stay is called the “Nenana Canyon” or “Glitter Gulch.”
+Within Denali Park, the main area where people stay is called the “Nenana Canyon” or “Glitter Gulch.”

 In this post, I try to be very specific and use these terms exactly as I’ve defined them, but you’ll pick it up quickly!